nannourn/nannourn.github.io/content/about/index.md

 ---
 [<i class="ai ai-cv-square ai-3x"></i>](/vitae/)

-Hi, I'm Nan!
+Hi, I'm Nan.
 I was born and raised in San Diego, California.
-I'm currently a Ph.D. student in the Department of [Fisheries & Wildlife](https://fw.msu.edu) and [Ecology, Evolution & Behavior](https://eeb.msu.edu) program at Michigan State University advised by Dr. Dan Kramer.
+I'm currently a Ph.D. candidate in the Department of [Fisheries & Wildlife](https://fw.msu.edu) and [Ecology, Evolution & Behavior](https://eeb.msu.edu) program at Michigan State University advised by Dr. Dan Kramer.

 My scholarly interests include interdisciplinary research, wildlife ecology, conservation biology, socio-ecological systems, remote sensing and Bayesian and spatial statistics.
 I apply research tools from these relevant disciplines in order to examine pressing issues in conservation and sustainability in Southeast Asia.